rethinkdb/rethinkdb/NOTES.md

  * `r.min`, `r.max`, `r.sum`, `r.avg` and `r.distinct` now accept an array argument
    (#5494)
 * Java driver:
- * Made it easier to publish the driver on local Ivy and Maven repositores. (#5054)
+ * Made it easier to publish the driver on local Ivy and Maven repositories. (#5054)

 ## Bug fixes ##